didactek/deft-devices/README.md

 There is a "swift-5.1" branch that pares down the sample application to a single BitStorageCore subclass, and thus avoids this problem for demonstration purposes.

+## Resources

+The open-source [sigrok PulseView](https://sigrok.org/wiki/PulseView) with a low-cost USB logic analyzer makes a very effective and very low-cost system for viewing and decoding bus operations.
+Highly recommended.